water2thewave/starseek/blog/rituals.md

 how the workflow is designed to be used.
 It keeps them focused on the project.
 Necessary context is localized.

+The ego turns off and on in deep focus.

 > In code, start and stop in concentrated sessions
 > Begin and end with the same rituals